rentziass/nvidiagpubeat/README.md

 ### Run

-To run Nvidiagpubeat with debugging output enabled, run:
+To run Nvidiagpubeat in test environment with debugging output enabled, run:

 ```
+export PATH=$PATH:.
 ./nvidiagpubeat -c nvidiagpubeat.yml -e -d "*"
 ```
+nvidiagpubeat.yml contains env set to "test".
+This will run localnvidiasmi utility instead of nvidia-smi.
+Switch env=production to use pre-installed nvidia-smi utility on a GPU machine.

 ### Test